Cycling Brittany's Greenways

 On the Morlaix-Carhaix stretch, the V7 passes over the Monts d'Arrée, the highest range of Hills in Brittany (up to 387 metres) with outcrops of granite, craggy slate peaks and deep natural woodland in the valleys - the green way alternating between cutting and embankment as it climbs to its highest point at the Gare de Kermeur.
 There are numerous mountain-biking circuits linked to the green way and these are worth exploring just for the scenery alone.

 The V3 south from Malestroit climbs over the Landes de Lanvaux, the main high ground of Morbihan.
 It is deep, rolling countryside rising to open heath-land, very beautiful, and the green way surface here is tarmac, which is a joy to ride on compared to the compacted sandy gravel of most of the rest of the network.
-The whole of the V3 south of Mauron has a tarmac surface and numbered cycle-rides (not VTT) are signed, taking in many of the places of interest in the surrounding country.
+The whole of the V3 south of Mauron has a tarmac surface and numbered cycle rides (not VTT/MTB) are signed, taking in many of the places of interest in the surrounding country.
 Just south of Mauron the V3 is only a short distance from the Forest of Brocéliande, steeped in Arthurian legend, with the Valley of No Return, the Golden Tree, Merlin's Tomb and the House of Viviane - a worthwhile diversion through Néant-sur-Yvel, and perhaps taking in the picturesque Château de Trécesson.

 Green ways are a great idea and a lot of work has been done to bring the idea into reality, but there remains a lot still to do and the situation on the ground is constantly evolving.

-Accommodation in Brittany
+Accommodation for cyclists in Brittany

 There's an accommodation option for every taste and budget in Brittany.
-See our 'Where to stay' section for a range of links to hotels, gîtes, gîtes d’étapes, B&Bs and self-catered accommodation around France.
+Click on the icons in our map for links to the bike-friendly accommodation in our database, or search 'Brittany' in our Where to stay section for a range of links to hotels, gîtes, gîtes d’étapes, B&Bs and self-catered accommodation.
+See also our other advice on finding accommodation in France.

-Books and maps
+Books and maps for cycling in Brittany

-Brittany's Green Ways: A Guide to Re-Used Railway Tracks and Canal Towpaths is an invaluable guide, as is The Nantes-Brest Canal, a guide for cyclists and walkers.
-See the Footprint guide to Brittany for a general tourist overview; Footprint also has a new Brittany With Kids guide for families, while Lonely Planet has a Brittany and Normandy books.
+See the Footprint guide to Brittany (US) for a general tourist overview; Footprint also has a Brittany With Kids (UK, US) guide for families, while Lonely Planet has a Brittany and Normandy book.

 See also our guide to cycling the Nantes-Brest Canal, as well as our history of the canal.
 There are also guides to Brittany, St-Malo, Rennes and the Bay of Mont St-Michel.